Table of Contents[Hide][Show]

 8. Make Sure You Can Access Your Money

-Travel Planning Checklist Printable
+Additional Travel Checklist Tips

-- Double check the airline’s luggage weight and size restrictions.
+- Double-check the airline’s luggage weight and size restrictions.

 - If you are traveling out of the country, make sure your passport isn’t expiring in the next 6 months.
 If it is, apply for an expedited passport.